cs-open-project/projectsfound/README.md

 介绍: Pony Mail is a mail-archiving, archive viewing, and interaction service, that can be integrated with many email platforms.

+### PouchDB[Incubating]

+Description: PouchDB is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.

+介绍: PouchDB is an open-source JavaScript database inspired by Apache CouchDB that is designed to run well within the browser.

 ### ResilientDB[Incubating]

 Description: ResilientDB is a distributed blockchain framework that is open-source, lightweight, modular, and highly performant.